-- Increased pest and disease tolerance
+- Increased tolerance to pests and disease

 Plants have many moving parts.
 All of them, roots, stems, fruits, and leaves – benefit from humic acid.
 After your crop gets a little growth, and before insect pests find it, a foliar spray of humic acid will help your crop survive an insect infestation.

 Foliar Spray With Humic Acid